small pin icon

 Where can you stay in the Daintree?

 Those planning to stay in the Daintree should stock up on food and essentials before heading north, as supplies can be limited.
-Several accommodation options cater to everyone, from backpacker and budget dwellings to unique, sustainable eco-luxury resorts.
+Several accommodation options cater to everyone, from backpackers and budget dwellings to unique, sustainable eco-luxury resorts.

 See nearby cities, sights, and festivals